arizonaCameraLab/ASDP_Render_Module/README.md

 **Note:** On Linux, joysticks must be plugged into the USB ports at the top back of the Render Server to be recognized by the system.
 This is also true of the keyboard and mouse.

-On Windows it requires GLEW to be installed.
+On Windows this module requires GLEW to be installed.
 Pre-built binaries are available for many systems at https://github.com/nigels-com/glew/releases/tag/glew-2.2.0 and these can be unzipped anywhere on the system and the path to the include and lib directories specified in the CMakeLists.txt file by adding space-separated entries to the CMAKE_PREFIX_PATH on line 7.
 If there are spaces in the